tharuka7/Data-Analysis-Visulization_Projects/Airline Passenger Satisfaction/README.md

 ## Group Project : Airline passenger statisfiction

-This repository contains the Power BI project for the IS 3005 course, "Statistics in Practice."
+This contains the Power BI project for the IS 3005 course, "Statistics in Practice."
 The project demonstrates the application of statistical analysis using Power BI to visualize and interpret data.

 ## Project Overview